15 Fun classroom energizers for students.

 Children are busy people.
 But when it comes to school they just freeze.
 They have to sit still for a long time and that’s why they get tired.
 There is not much of physical stimulation.
 Of course, there are teachers who teach in a very interactive way, but that doesn’t mean that school isn’t exhausting.
 Thinking all the time can be draining.

 In this blog post, I will list some fun and engaging energizer activities for in the classroom.
+I also call them motivation activities for students.
 Students can relax and take an interactive break.
+It are short and quick games to play in the classroom.
 It will clear their minds and motivate them to stay focused for the next hour.

 When is the right time for an energizer?